SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-28-youre-scaring-me.md

 may make some idiotic decision that increases your personal COVID risk, but of course you are also going to pass on COVID to those around you.
 That's what "infectious" _means_.
 Reckless behavior risks not just your own health, but assaults the health of everyone else.
-It's also dumb as a box of hair.
+(It's also dumb as a box of hair.)

 [Olivier Blanchard](https://en.wikipedia.org/wiki/Olivier_Blanchard) makes this case using data in France.
-It appears the age 20-29 cohort lost control and got infected.
+It appears the age 20-29 cohort lost control in July and got infected.
 Too bad for them, but it's their own fault and they're young anyway so they won't face severe consequences, right?
 Wrong: they of course infected everyone else over  period of time, and caused many needless deaths among their elders.
 Why kill grandma?